jacob-long/interactions/README.md

 [![MIT
 License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](https://opensource.org/licenses/MIT)

-This package consists of a number of tools that pertain to the analysis and exploration of statistical interactions in the context of regression.
-Some of these features, especially those that pertain to visualization, are not exactly impossible to do oneself but are tedious and error-prone when done “by hand.”
-Some parts of `interactions` were once part of the [`jtools`](https://jtools.jacob-long.com) package.
+This package consists of a number of tools for the analysis and interpretation of statistical interactions in regression models.
+Some of these features, especially those that pertain to visualization, are not highly labor-intensive to do oneself but are tedious and error-prone when done “by hand.”

 Quick rundown of features: